pungkula1337anka/Voice-Stuff/README.md

 </h1>
 <br>🦆<br>
 lost my vision almost 20 years ago.
 This is me, trying to make my life a little easier with voice assistants, and having fun while doing so. <br>
-this is just another one of those blind project trying to make its code heard.<br>
+this is just another one of those blind projects trying to make its code heard.<br>
 simple voice control, and everything inbetween.<br>
 made by blindis for blindisar.<br>
 it would be fun if any of this could help other visually impared people, but somehow i doubt any of those would end up here. <br>